httpcache4j/httpcache4j/README.md

       </dependency>

-There is also a generic jdbc storage which you can use to build your own jdbc based storage.
+There are also a few jdbc storages which are independently developed from the core.

 ## SNAPSHOT version